Kyrgyz people are generally welcoming toward foreigners, and there is little to be concerned about serious safety concerns in Kyrgyzstan.

 Protests and unrest in Kyrgyzstan

 During past episodes of political and ethnic unrest, Western expats have not been targeted or impacted by violence (unless they put themselves directly in the protests) and the biggest concerns they faced were that major businesses closed for a few days.
-It is advisable to avoid joining protests and to lie low if a tense situation arises.
+We recommend avoiding joining protests and lying low if a tense situation arises.

 Emergency services in Kyrgyzstan